Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

 Users with the following [permission sets](/docs/cloud/manage-access/enterprise-permissions) will be able to access the cost management dashboard:
 - Account Admin
 - Account Viewer
-- Cost Management Viewer
+- Cost Management Admin

-Since the dashboard contains sensitive financial information, we're introducing a new permission set to help you regulate access: `Cost Management Viewer`.
+Since the dashboard contains sensitive financial information, we're introducing a new permission set to help you regulate access: `Cost Management Admin`.

 Assign this permission set to the users or groups you want to have access to the dashboard.
-Project-level access is coming soon!
+Project-level access is coming soon via a new role, `Cost Management Viewer`.

 Once the information syncs, you will see the results by selecting the **Cost management** dashboard option from the left-side menu.